NickIannarone/HH-Interact/README.md

 Interact Club Website.
 Live @ [https://hhinteract.herokuapp.com]( https://hhinteract.herokuapp.com)

 ## What is This
 In high school, I gave this site to a friend for his new volunteer club: HH Interact.
-Most of the code is from the hh-nhs project by @varughese, upon which I added a few features such as the Contact Info and Photos pages.
+Most of the logic is from the hh-nhs project by @varughese, but I changed the design and added a few features such as the Contact Info page and an interactive (for admin users) photo gallery.

-It is a pretty simple CRUD app built with the MEAN stack, deployed to Heroku.
+This is a CRUD app built with the MEAN stack and deployed to Heroku.
 It includes the following features:
 - Authentication
 - A member can log and track their community service events and hours
 - Admins can add "Upcoming Events" that everyone can see